gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Improvements for plugin authors

+This release of Gradle continues to add features that build on the `Provider` and `Property` (previously called `PropertyState`) concepts added in Gradle 4.0.
+These types help plugin authors implement tasks and other model elements whose property values are derived from the values of other configurable properties.

+#### Task input directories

 In Gradle 4.1, we added APIs that allow a specific task output directory or output file to be wired in as an input for another task, in a way that allows the task dependencies to be inferred and that deals with later changes to the configured locations of those outputs.
 It is intended to be a more robust, performant and descriptive alternative to using `File` property types and calls to `Task.dependsOn`.

-It added factory methods on `DefaultTask` - i.e. `newInputFile()`, `newOutputFile()`, and `newOutputDirectory()` - to allow a task implementation class to create `DirectoryVar` instances that represent an output directory, and `RegularFileVar` instances that represent an output file or directory.
+It added factory methods on `DefaultTask` - i.e. `newInputFile()`, `newOutputFile()`, and `newOutputDirectory()` - to allow a task implementation class to create `DirectoryProperty` instances that represent an output directory, and `RegularFileProperty` instances that represent an input or output file.
 When used as an output directory or file property, these instances carry dependency information about the producing task.
 When used as an input file property, the producing task is tracked as a dependency of the consuming task.
 Similar support for input files is done using `ConfigurableFileCollection` and friends, as has been possible for quite a while.

-In Gradle 4.3, we added a new factory method on `DefaultTask` - i.e. `newInputDirectory()` - to allow a task implementation class to create `DirectoryVar` instances that represent an input directory.

-TBD: `Provider<T>` and `PropertyState<T>` can be used with `@Input` properties.
+In Gradle 4.3, we added a new factory method on `DefaultTask` - i.e. `newInputDirectory()` - to allow a task implementation class to create `DirectoryProperty` instances that represent an input directory.
+These instances can be used with the `@InputDirectory` annotation, which automatically adds a task dependency on the producing task.

-TBD: `ListProperty<T>`
-TBD: `Provider.map()`
-TBD: `PropertyState<Directory>` and `PropertyState<RegularFile>` can be set using `File` in DSL.
+#### Using `Provider` and `Property` types

+The `@Input` annotation now supports the `Provider<T>` and `Property<T>` types.
+This allows a task to use these types for input properties that are lazily calculated.

+The Groovy DSL now supports setting the value of a property with type `Property<Directory>` and `Property<RegularFile>` using a `File`.

+Several methods have been added to `Provider` to query the current value of the `Provider` or transform the future value of the `Provider`.

+A new `ListProperty<T>` type has been added to add conveniences for dealing with properties of type `List<T>`.

 ### Default JaCoCo updated to version 0.7.9